bja43/anc-prob/README.md

 anc_prob = ap.AP(model)
 ```

-Next, we choose a subset of the variables to analyze.
-In this example we choose the follow variables:
+Next, we choose a subset of variables to analyze.
+In this example we choose the following variables:
    * **AGE** is the proportion of owner-occupied units built prior to 1940;
    * **CHAS** is a indicator variable for the Charles River (1 if tract bounds river and 0 otherwise);
    * **CRIM** is the per capita crime rate by town;
    * **MEDV** is the median value of owner-occupied homes in $1,000's;
    * **TAX** is the full-value property-tax rate per $10,000.

-These variables where selected somewhat at random for this demostration.
+These variables were selected somewhat at random for this demonstration.
 We encourage uses to try selecting a different subset!
-Please limit yourself to subsets of 5 variables or less.
+If you do, please limit yourself to subsets of 5 variables or less.

 ```python
 # Select a subset of the variable to analyze